mailboxen/mailboxen/README.md

 It is time for users to take ownership of their emails, and decentralize the internet again.

 ## Features and Usage
 Many moving parts are already built, yet they aren't assembled yet.
-Basically currently you can set up an SMPT server running your Amazon EC2 instance which is able to receive emails over SSL and interface with 3rd party mail clients which support SMTP.
+Basically currently you can set up an SMPT server running your Amazon EC2 instance which is able to receive emails over SSL and interface with 3rd party mail clients which support SMTP/IMAP.

 Until all components are stiched up, you can manually edit the config.yml file and run `./mailboxen.yml`